Atomistic Approach to Exciton-Phonon Couplings in Semiconductor Quantum Dots: Theoretical Model

 with

-Here we have approximated $v(\mathbf{k})$ to lowest order as a constant, which is experimentally determined and takes different values for conduction-band ($D_c$) and valence-band ($D_v$) states \cite{Nazir_2016,Krummheuer2002PRB, Vagov2002PRB}.
+where $g^{\lambda}_{\mathbf{k}}$ represents the coupling of a many-body excitonic state $\lambda$ to phonons.
+Here, we have approximated $v(\mathbf{k})$ to lowest order as a constant, which is experimentally determined and takes different values for conduction-band ($D_c$) and valence-band ($D_v$) states \cite{Nazir_2016,Krummheuer2002PRB, Vagov2002PRB}.
 The electron and hole form factors are defined as

 and their calculation is described in Appendix~\ref{app:FF}.
 The phonon spectral density describing dephasing between states $\lambda$ and $\lambda'$ is then